 Applicants must provide the following:

 - A completed online application, along with a $50, nonrefundable application fee (online application can be found at WebSTAR)

 - Official transcripts of all coursework attempted by the applicant at all colleges and universities (It is the responsibility of the applicant to ensure that arrangements are made for all transcripts to be sent.
-A final transcript of all the applicant’s work up to the time of matriculation must be forwarded to the Office of Admissions prior to matriculation.)
+A final transcript of all of the applicant's work up to the time of matriculation must be forwarded to the Office of Admissions prior to matriculation.)

 - Official scores of one of the following standardized tests taken by the applicant: GRE, PCAT, OAT, AHPAT, MCAT, DAT, GMAT, or LSAT, if the applicant does not hold a health-related graduate or professional degree (The scores must be no more than five years old.
 Applicants with a health-related graduate or professional degree may be required to submit official test scores upon evaluation of their application.)

 - Official scores from the Test of English as a Foreign Language, Pearson Test of English—Academic, or International English Language Test System (IELTS), if applicable.